 As soon as they are born before 37 weeks of gestation, premature babies are separated from their parents and placed in an incubator, often in intensive care.
 They have to undergo daily medical interventions, necessary to keep them alive (intubation, blood sampling, feeding tube, etc.), which have potential impacts on their development and pain management.
 It is not always possible to relieve them with pharmaceutical painkillers, as the short and long term side effects on their neurological development can be significant.
 There are other ways to relieve the baby, such as wrapping, restraint, sugar solutions, or non-nutritive sucking with a teat.

 However, for several years now, studies have shown that the presence of a parent has a real calming effect on the child, particularly through the emotional modulations of the voice.
 This is why the team of Didier Grandjean, professor at Faculty of Psychology and Educational Sciences (FPSE) and at the Swiss Center for Affective Sciences (CISA) of the UNIGE, has been interested in the early vocal contact between the mother and the premature baby, in the impact of the mother’s voice on the management of pain resulting from the routine practices necessary for the follow-up of the babies, and in the psychological and cerebral mechanisms that would be involved.
+Furthermore, you should also learn about NEC which mostly affects premature babies.
+Please know that you can also file a lawsuit for baby formula injuries.

 Including the mother in the heel prick